cionx/solutions-the-c-programming-language/1_a_tutorial_introduction/exercise_1-13.md

 ```

 We will keep track of two lengths:
-the length of the word that we are currently inside, and (for printing at the end) the longest length we have encountered so far.
+the length of the word that we are currently inside, and (for printing at the end) the maximal length that we have encountered so far.
-Both variables well start off as `0` as we start outside any word, and haven’t encountered any word yet.
+Both variables will start off as `0` as we start outside any word, and haven’t encountered any word yet.
 ```c
 ⋮